1.Expect extremes. 2.Get ready. 3.Protect health.

 - and strengthen the local health facility with necessary physical improvements, reliable resources and basic equipment such as generators, fire extinguishers and even simple first aid kits.

-“For me, preparedness is about being empathetic with people, understanding how they are likely to behave in disasters and building systems around that.
-The goal is that we all help each other, every day, and especially in emergencies."
+“Preparedness is about being empathetic—understanding how people are likely to behave in disasters and building systems around that.”

 The time to save lives is now – before disaster strikes.